Técnicas Reunidas

 Técnicas Reunidas working in the STELAH project to design more efficient and scalable alkaline electrolysers.

-The aim of the STELAH project, led by Técnicas Reunidas, is to develop and evaluate more efficient and scalable catalysts and electrodes for integration into alkaline electrolysis systems, validating different designs and operating parameters.
-The combination of advanced catalysts/electrodes and stack configurations will make it possible to produce green hydrogen more efficiently than current devices.
-Other project partners include the company Matteco Team, the AIJU institute and the University of Valencia (UVEG).
+The aim of the industrial research project STELAH, led by Técnicas Reunidas, is to develop and assess the performance of more efficient and scalable catalysts and electrodes for integration into alkaline electrolysis systems, validating different designs and operational parameters.
+The combination of advanced catalysts/electrodes and stack configurations will make it possible to produce green hydrogen more efficiently than the devices currently in use.
+In addition to Técnicas Reunidas, other project partners include Matteco Team, the AIJU Institute and the University of Valencia (UVEG).

-Increasing the conductivity and electrochemical efficiency of the electrolytes will improve the cost-effectiveness of alkaline electrolysers and also reduce their weight and volume.
-STELAH also seeks to reduce dependence on critical materials (IrO2 and Pt).
-This industrial research project has received a grant of 903,513.17 euros through the Strategic Cooperation Projects programme of the Valencian Innovation Agency (IVACE+i).
+Increasing the conductivity and electrochemical efficiency of electrolytes will improve the cost-effectiveness of alkaline electrolysers, whilst at the same time reducing their weight and volume.
+Another objective of STELAH is to reduce dependence on critical materials (IrO2 and Pt).
+The project has received a grant of 903,513.17 euros through the Strategic Cooperation Projects programme of the Valencian Innovation Agency (IVACE+i).

 Source: Técnicas Reunidas